ethz-asl/amr_visualisations/README.md

-# amr_visualisations
+# AMR Visualisations
-Simple python animated examples for the planning segment of the Autonomous Mobile Robots lecture slides.
+Simple python animated examples for the planning and dynamics segments of the Autonomous Mobile Robots lecture slides.
+Primarily for students of the [course](https://asl.ethz.ch/education/lectures/autonomous_mobile_robots.html) but open to anyone interested.

 ## Basic installation and requirements